wsmd/use-clipboard-copy/README.md

 ## Motivation

-There are many copy-to-clipboard solutions for Javascript – really good solutions, but some of these them can feel out of place when it comes to implementing getting them to work with React... they do not feel very _React-y_.
+There are various copy-to-clipboard solutions for Javascript – really good ones, but getting them to work with React can feel a little odd... they don't feel very _React-y_.

-`use-clipboard-copy` is a **lightweight** React hook that makes it possible to add a copy-to-clipboard functionality to your user interface with very little code!
+`use-clipboard-copy` is a **lightweight** React hook that makes it possible to add a copy-to-clipboard functionality to your React application with very little code!
 A simple implementation looks like this:

 ```js
 function CopyText() {